pupilfirst/wd301-scripts/class-components/creating-task-component/README.md

 In this video, you will learn about class based components.
 Though this is not a recommended approach for writing React components anymore, but still it is good to know about them.

-Let's first create a folder for this level in our git repository.

-> Action: Create a folder L3 from VS Code.

-Now let's scaffold a react application using Create React App using TypeScript template.
+First, let's scaffold a React application using Create React App using TypeScript template.
 We can do that by providing the following command.

-> Action open browser and type npx create react app TypeScript, and select the relevant link
+`npx create-react-app smarter-tasks --template typescript`

 Let's execute the command